Alpi157/Alpi157/README.md

 # 👋 Hi, I’m Alpar Arman

-I’m a Master’s student at the University of Victoria, focused on **Telecommunications and Information Security**, and currently seeking a cybersecurity co-op position in Canada, ideally in a **SOC analyst** or **junior cybersecurity specialist** role.
+I’m a Master’s student at the University of Victoria, focused on **Telecommunications and Information Security**, and currently seeking a cybersecurity co-op position in Canada, ideally in a **junior cybersecurity specialist** role.

 I have a technical foundation in cybersecurity, experience with machine learning, and a growing body of practical security projects—all aimed at building creative, resilient solutions in the security space.